SlavaJamm/Dynamic-React-Blog-Site/README.md

 2. to build prod vers type: "gatsby build" to build developers vers type: "gatsby develop"
 3. To add a new blog you should create folder in src/pages and index.md inside this folder
-4. Use this template to create post:
+4. Use template to create post in src/pages/2018-04-09/index.md

-    path: "/your-path-name"
-    date: "2018-04-09--date-of-post"
-    title: "My post"
-    author: "Your Name"

-    This is your post in md markup style
 5. Use your Dynamic Web Blog Site